fable-compiler/fable-arch/docs/source/docs/hmr.md

 ## How to use in development mode ?

-First we need to install the npm dependencies and dev dependencies with: `npm install`
+First we need to install the NPM dependencies and dev dependencies with: `npm install`

-Second we run `npm run dev` which have two effect:
+Secondly, we run `npm run dev` which does two things:

-1. Start fable compiler in watching mode
+1. Start fable compiler in watch mode
-2. Start webpack development server for serving the files and activating the HMR
+2. Start a Webpack development server for serving the files and activating the HMR

-Now you can access the website by navigating at [http://localhost:8080](http://localhost:8080)
+You can now access the website by navigating to [http://localhost:8080](http://localhost:8080)

 ## Architecture